zsquareplusc/python-msp430-tools/doc/asm/commandline.rst

                         name of the object file --filename=FILE       Use this filename for input (useful when source is passed on stdin)
-  -v, --verbose         print status messages to stdout --debug               print debug messages to stdout -i, --instructions    Show list of supported instructions and exit (see also
+  -v, --verbose         print status messages to stderr --debug               print debug messages to stderr -i, --instructions    Show list of supported instructions and exit (see also
                         -x)